 Traditional Force Volume is a trusted technique used extensively in biomechanical investigations.
-Researchers interested in how molecules and cells respond to mechanical stimuli or exert forces on their environments can turn to AFM to obtain highly accurate Force-Distance Measurements in a 2-dimensional array.
+Researchers interested in how molecules and cells respond to mechanical stimuli or exert forces on their environments can turn to AFM to obtain highly accurate Force-Distance Measurements in a two-dimensional array.
 Force variations and topography images are obtained, along with individual force curves at any point.

-Bruker’s new FastForce Volume extends the traditional technique to ramp rates exceeding 100Hz while maintaining pN trigger forces.
-This accelerates image acquisition by more than 10x and closes the gap to the frequencies employed by PeakForce Tapping.
+Bruker’s FastForce Volume extends the traditional technique to ramp rates exceeding 100Hz while maintaining pN trigger forces.
+This accelerates image acquisition by more than 10x and closes the gap to the frequencies employed by PeakForce Tapping®.
 As a result, the combination of FastForce Volume and PeakForce Tapping allows investigation of mechanical properties on ramp rates from sub-Hz to several kHz, on soft biological samples as well as polymers and other materials.

-When used together with the PeakForce QNM high accuracy kit, the new FastForce Volume also provides quantitative nanomechanical data out of the box, without any need of a reference sample.
+When used together with the PeakForce QNM® high-accuracy kit, the new FastForce Volume also provides quantitative nanomechanical data out of the box, without any need of a reference sample.
 Bruker’s precalibrated probes, their integration into the workflow in the software, and the availability of property maps real-time and off-line in FastForce Volume mode enable acquisition of this calibrated data without added complexity.